FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 2

 Thank you, Mr. Chairman.

-In testimony before the Senate Judiciary Committee in December of last year, you stated that the FBI is, quote, especially concerned about the possibility of Hamas supporters engaging in violence on the group's behalf, end quote, and that the threat from a quote terrorist organization who may exploit the attacks at Israel as a tool to mobilize their followers around the world, end quote.
+In testimony before the Senate Judiciary Committee in December of last year, you stated that the FBI is, quote, especially concerned about the possibility of Hamas supporters engaging in violence on the group's behalf, end quote, and that the threat from a quote terrorist organization who may exploit the attacks in Israel as a tool to mobilize their followers around the world, end quote.

-We've seen uh a lot of conduct today that I think is concerning to many people in terms of Hamas terrorists and their sympathizers.
+We've seen a lot of conduct today that I think is concerning to many people in terms of Hamas terrorists and their sympathizers.

-Reports have surfaced alleging that many of the groups intimidating and violating the civil rights of Jewish American students, like the students for justice for Palestine, received guidance and financial support from American Muslims for Palestine, and that AMP's directors allegedly have links to groups which fundraise for Hamas.
+Reports have surfaced alleging that many of the groups intimidating and violating the civil rights of Jewish American students, like the Students for Justice for Palestine, received guidance and financial support from American Muslims for Palestine, and that AMP's directors allegedly have links to groups which fundraise for Hamas.

-Uh when it comes to foreign terrorist organizations and their role uh or foreign adversaries in their role, we are looking hard to see if we can find linkage.
+When it comes to foreign terrorist organizations and their role or foreign adversaries and their role, we are looking hard to see if we can find linkage, you know, for example, you know, funding or things like that.

-Uh nothing that I can report at this time, but it's something that we're looking for, absolutely, because we know that there's an interest in their part uh to uh fomental.
+Nothing that I can report at this time, but it's something it is the kind of thing that we're looking for, absolutely, because we know that there's an interest on their part to foment we're watching it in real time today.

 Yes.

-Is the Bureau investigating whether the Biden Harris administration is compromised by pro-Hamas groups and organizations?
+Is the Bureau investigating whether the Biden-Harris administration is compromised by pro-Hamas groups and organizations?

-I'm asking specifically about the Bro, what the fuck does this have to do with the assassination, bitch?
+Bro, what the fuck does this have to do with the assassination, bitch?

-Like what the fuck, man?
+Like, what the fuck, man?

-Um I also want to talk to you a bit about the FBI's investigation and involvement with the Russia collusion hoax.
+I also want to talk to you a bit about the FBI's investigation and involvement with the Russia collusion hoax.

 Is that correct?